The Sea Lion Department is seeking applicants for 2019 internship positions in marine mammal training and care.

 The Basic Sea Lion Internship at Audubon Zoo in New Orleans, Louisiana is designed for college students or recent college graduates who are interested in a career in marine mammal training.
 Our interns work side-by-side with experienced marine mammal trainers and educators.
 Interns will be exposed to all aspects of the daily care and training of California sea lions.
-We are currently seeking interns for our WINTER internship that will run from November/December to January/February.
+We are currently seeking interns for our SPRING internship that will run from January/February - March/April.
 For qualified hard working candidates there is the opportunity to take part in the Advanced Sea Lion Internship following the completion of the Basic requirements.

 - Assist in diet preparation, exhibit maintenance, cleaning, water quality testing and other section responsibilities.